KaytonFletcher/database/p2_part1/Report.md

 The unit tests created with gtest are all located in `gtests/main.cc`.
 The gtests created are simple and only test the BigQ constructor as requested.
 It was not possible to test the other member functions, as calling the BigQ constructor automatically spawns a thread that calls them.

 ## output1.txt Output
-The output for running the shell script `runTestCases.sh` is shown below:
+The output for running the shell script `runDBTestCases.sh` is shown below:

 ![Import File](screenshots/2021-02-18-223330_1918x875_scrot.png)